chirasbanikagt2000/To-Do-List/README.md

+After  downloading the files in your device open them in the vs code

-In the project directory, you can run:
+In the terminal, you can run:

 ### `npm start`